github/developer.github.com/content/v3/oauth.md

 repo info, and gists).

 user
-: DB read/write access to profile info only.
+: Read/write access to profile info only.

 public\_repo
-: DB read/write access, and Git read access to public repos and organizations.
+: Read/write access to public repos and organizations.

 repo
-: DB read/write access, and Git read access to public and private repos and organizations.
+: Read/write access to public and private repos and organizations.

 gist
 : write access to gists.